wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Spaces.md

 **Mapping**: For each point $(x, y)$ in $\mathbb{R}^2$, the function $f$ assigns the value $x^2 + y^2$.
 This value is a scalar (a real number).

 **Interpretation**: For each point $(x, y, z)$ in a 3D space, the field assigns a value, which could represent a temperature distribution.
+### The Secondary: The
+### Development of Scalar and Vector Spaces
+#### 3. Generating Scalar Space ($\mathbb{R}$)
+The Real Number Field $\mathbb{R}$ itself can be viewed as a one-dimensional vector space over the field $\mathbb{R}$.
+	When we refer to $\mathbb{R}$ as a scalar space, we are focusing on its role as the source of scalars (real numbers) used in various mathematical contexts.

+As a one-dimensional vector space, each element (vector) is a **single** scalar (i.e. a single real number).
+	This space uses the field's existing operations for 1D vector addition and scalar multiplication.
+		**Vector Addition**: The addition of vectors is just the usual addition of real numbers.
+		**Scalar Multiplication**: Multiplying a vector by a scalar is the usual multiplication of real numbers.

+Scalars in this context are simply real numbers.
+	When you see "scalar space," think of $\mathbb{R}$ as the set from which these scalars are drawn.
+###### Scalar Space
+When we refer to $\mathbb{R}$ as a scalar space, we mean the set of all real numbers where each number is treated as a scalar.
+	Where scalars are used to scale vectors in vector spaces.
+###### One-Dimensional Vector Space
+$\mathbb{R}$ can also be viewed as a one-dimensional vector space over itself.
+	Viewing $\mathbb{R}$ as a one-dimensional vector space over itself highlights that it can serve as a vector space where each element (vector) is simply a real number, and the operations are the same as the field operations.

+Here, each element of $\mathbb{R}$ is considered a vector, and the operations of vector addition and scalar multiplication are the same as the addition and multiplication in the field of real numbers.
+	In this view, the "vectors" are simply the real numbers themselves, and the space has a single basis element (typically 1).

 $$x^2 + y^2 + z^2$$
 #### 4. Higher-Dimensional Vector Spaces ($\mathbb{R}^n$)
 A vector space extends the concept of a scalar space to multiple dimensions.